davesag/jose-simple/CONTRIBUTING.md

-# How to contribute to the JOSE project
+# How to contribute to the jose-simple project

 ## Development Environment